What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Conclusion

 \section{Conclusion}

-In this work, we introduced ImagineAgent, a novel agentic framework that harmonizes cognitive reasoning with generative imagination and tool-augmented RL for OV-HOI tasks.
-By constructing cognitive maps and dynamically invoking multimodal tools, our approach effectively address the critical challenges of perceptual-cognitive gap, cross-modal hallucination, and occlusion-induced ambiguity.
-The integration of a composite reward function within GRPO algorithm optimizes for both prediction accuracy and tool-usage efficiency.
-Extensive evaluations on the SWIG-HOI and HICO-DET datasets validate our SOTA performance, requiring only 20\% of training data compared to others.
-Future work will focus on expanding the agent's tool library and applying this imagination-driven reasoning paradigm to a broader range of complex visual comprehension tasks.
+In this work, we introduced \textbf{ImagineAgent}, a novel agentic framework designed to enhance OV-HOI understanding through structured reasoning and multimodal augmentation.
+Our approach leverages four key components: (i) The \emph{hicodet-6K} CoT dataset for SFT, bridging the perception-to-cognition gap by structuring perceived entities into interaction pairs; (ii) A multimodal tool library integrating online retrieval, image cropping, and generative modeling, enabling dynamic reasoning with domain-specific tools to resolve ambiguities and hallucinations; (iii) A generative model that reconstructs alternative viewpoints, allowing the agent to “imagine” beyond limited perspectives; and (iv) A composite reward mechanism that jointly optimizes prediction accuracy and tool efficiency.
+Extensive evaluations on the SWIG-HOI and HICO-DET datasets validate our SOTA performance while using merely 36.7\% of the training data compared to existing methods.
+Future work will explore expanding the tool library and applying imagination-driven reasoning to broader complex visual tasks.